windranger-io/windranger-solidity-template/docs/development_process.md

 Consistency helps readers tremendously, please follow Conventional Commits https://www.conventionalcommits.org/en/v1.0.0/

+#### Pull Request review comments

+When Pull Requests (PRs) are used to merge code from a branch to `main`, they undergo review (seeking approval), where input from the reviewers will be received by the requester.

+To more effectively communicate their point, when raising a comment the reviewer structures their comment following [conventional commits](https://conventionalcomments.org/).

 ### TypeScript Style Guide

 Follow the Google TypeScript style guide, as they're sensible.